tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 2. Realignment of the functional data (section 2.2)
 3. Extraction of an inclusive mask, based on the functional images (section 2.3)
 4. Calculation of framewise displacements (section 2.4)
-5. Coregistration of the anatomical scan to the mean functional image (section 2.5)
+5. Coregistration of the functional images to the anatomical image (section 2.5)
 6. Segmentation of the anatomical image (section 2.6)
 7. Erosion of the segmentation data (section 2.7)
 8. Normalization of the beta (connectivity) maps (or other functional images; section 2.8)